A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Summary and concluding remarks

-Third, we provided 1D/2D numerical examples for solving the advection-diffusion-reaction equations by the alternative approximate PITE.
+Third, we provided 1D/2D numerical examples for solving the advection-diffusion-reaction equations by the proposed algorithm.
 The simulations were executed by Qiskit (a quantum gate-based emulator).
-The numerical results demonstrated good agreement with the true solutions.
-Moreover, based on the mathematical theory for the grid method (Appendix \ref{appB}), we suggested pre-processing/post-processing steps on classical computers to improve the precision or derive the solutions on a finer mesh when the (quantum) computational grid is relatively small due to the limited capacity of the near-term quantum computers.
-Furthermore, we divided the error into the discretization error, the Suzuki-Trotter error and the (PITE) approximation error, and confirmed the important dependence on the grid parameter $N$ and the time step $\Delta\tau$ numerically, which coincides with the theoretical estimations.
+The numerical results demonstrated good agreement with the true/reference solutions.
+Moreover, based on the mathematical theory for the real-space grid method (\ref{appB}), we suggested pre-processing/post-processing steps on classical computers to derive the solutions on a finer grid (without loss of precision) when the (quantum) computational grid is relatively small due to the limited capacity of the near-term quantum computers.
+Furthermore, we divided the error into the discretization error, the Suzuki-Trotter error and the (PITE) approximation error, and confirmed the important dependence on the grid parameter $N$ and the time step $\Delta\tau$ numerically (see \ref{appE}), which coincides with the theoretical estimations.